Create a B2 Article

 Introduction

 Is it possible to improve your English without a teacher or a textbook?
 Absolutely!
-There are lots of ways to practise the language in real life, and some of them are more fun than you might think.
+There are lots of ways to practise the language in real life.

 Make it part of your daily life

-In my opinion, one of the best methods is to change the language on your phone and social media to English.
-You’ll see and use the language every day, without even trying.
-Another great idea is watching TV shows or YouTube videos in English—especially if they include subtitles.
+In my opinion, one of the best methods is to change the language on your phone to English.
+Another great idea is watching TV shows or YouTube videos in English.

 Speak whenever you can

 It’s also important to speak the language.
 You don’t need to be perfect—just confident!
-Why not join an online conversation group or talk to tourists in your town?
+Why not join an online conversation group?

 To sum up, the best way to learn English is to use it in real situations.
-Even small changes can make a big difference.
-So, what are you waiting for?
 Start today and have fun with it!

 You have seen this question in an online school magazine: